Children’s Services Reform Research

 An Independent Steering Group chaired by Professor Brigid Daniel, will oversee the scope of the research.
 Brigid Daniel is Professor Emerita at Queen Margaret University, and has a wealth of knowledge and experience of research in the field of social work with a particular focus on child protection and neglect.

-The purpose of the research is to answer the question: “How do we ensure that children, young people and families get the help they need, when they need it?”.
+The purpose of the research is to answer the question: “What is needed to ensure that children, young people and families get the help they need, when they need it?”.

-The research study has five separate strands of work.
+The research study has four separate strands of work.
 The findings of each strand of work will be published separately with a full report and a shorter summary report.
-A final report will be published that draws together and analyses all five strands of the findings into one report, addressing the over-arching research question.
+A final report will be published that draws together and analyses all four strands of the findings into one report, addressing the overarching research question.

 Strand 1: Rapid evidence review

-This work is designed to better understand the evidence associated with different models of integration of children’s services with health and/or adult social care services in ‘high income countries’ (as defined by the World Bank).
+This work is designed to better understand the evidence associated with different models of integration of children’s services with health and/or adult social care services in ‘high income countries’ (as defined by the World Bank) by looking at published national and international research evidence.
 We will explore:

 - What models of integration exist for the delivery of children’s services with health and/or adult social care services in high income countries